Facet Injection Pain: How Much Does It Really Hurt?

 It’s completely normal to have questions and even some anxiety about a new procedure.
 Unfortunately, there’s a lot of misinformation out there that can make the idea of a cervical facet injection seem more intimidating than it actually is.
 Let’s clear up a few common myths so you can feel more confident and informed about your treatment options.
 Understanding the reality of the procedure can help you focus on the potential for relief rather than the fear of the unknown.

-Myth: The Injection is Extremely Painful
+Myth: The Injection is Unbearably Painful

 Many people assume that any needle near the spine will be intensely painful, but that’s not the case with this procedure.
 Before the actual injection, we apply a local anesthetic to numb the area.
 You’ll likely feel a small sting or pinch, similar to any other shot, as the numbing medicine begins to work.
 Once the area is numb, you should only feel a sense of pressure during the main injection, not sharp pain.
 The entire process is designed to minimize discomfort, and our team will ensure you’re as comfortable as possible from start to finish.

-Myth: Recovery is Long and Difficult
+Myth: Recovery Takes a Long Time

 The thought of a long, complicated recovery period can be a major deterrent, but recovery from a facet joint injection is typically very quick.
 This is a minimally invasive outpatient procedure, meaning you’ll go home the same day.
 You might experience some mild soreness or tenderness at the injection site for a day or two, which can usually be managed with an ice pack.
 Most people can return to their normal activities the following day.
 It’s nothing like recovering from surgery; there’s no lengthy downtime required.